 At the meeting itself, as facilitator, you’ll set the scene and ensure that participants are clear about the desired outcome, the agenda, the ground rules and expectations for the event.
 By doing this, you help everyone focus on the task at hand.
 At the start of the meeting, and throughout, your role is to ensure the meeting keeps progressing towards a successful outcome.

 To guide and control the meeting, you will need to:

 - Set the ground rules – What rules should participants follow in the meeting?
 How will people interact?
 How will you ensure that people respect each other’s’ ideas?
 How will questions be handled?
 You’ll prepare some ground rules in advance, and propose and seek agreement to these at the start of the event.

 - Set the scene – Here, you’ll run through the objectives and agenda.
 Make sure that everyone understands their role, and what the group is seeking to achieve.

 - Get things flowing – You’ll need to make sure that everyone introduces themselves, or perhaps use appropriate icebreakers to get the meeting off to a positive start.

-- Keep up the momentum and energy – You might need to intervene as the proceedings and energy levels proceed.
+- Keep up the momentum and energy – You might need to intervene as the proceedings move on and energy levels change.
 Make sure that people remain focused and interested.
 (If energy levels are beginning to flag, perhaps it’s time to take a break?)

 - Listen, engage and include – Even though, as facilitator, you’re taking a neutral stance, you need to stay alert, listen actively, and remain interested and engaged.
 This sets a good example for other participants, and also means you are always ready to intervene in facilitative ways.
 Is everyone engaged?
 If not, how can you bring them in?
 How can you get better participation?